 - Pour the syrup into the mixture, and beat until incorporated.

-- In another large bowl, combine the flour, baking soda, and salt, then gradually beat this into the butter mixture.
+- In another large bowl, whisk together the flour, baking soda, and salt.
+Once combined, gradually pour into the butter mixture and beat until combined.

-- On a low sweet, mix in the oats and chopped pecans until just mixed.
+- Turn down the speed to low, and mix in the oats and chopped pecans.
+Stir until just mixed.

 Make the Icing

-- While the cookies are baking, combine the cream cheese and butter for the frosting, creaming them together.
-Then add the maple syrup.
+- While the cookies are baking, combine the cream cheese and butter in a large bowl.

 - Sprinkle the powdered sugar into the icing ingredients and stir until well-mixed.

-- Top the icing with pecans, and set aside until the cookies have cooled completely.
+- Set aside until the cookies have cooled completely, the ice and enjoy!